jcalcutt/projects/nlp_whatsapp/README.md

 whilst finding some interesting insight in some of my own textual, WhatsApp data.

-The .ipynb file may take a while to load, so have a look at the .html instead if you just want to have a quick peek in your browser.
+The .ipynb file may take a while to load in the browser...

 To download your own WhatsApp data: In a chat, click on the chat name/ contacts name (at the top) and then near the bottom of the info page